qinzian/Evidence-Board/readme.txt

   try to download the whole package or clone the repo to run it

 Next v3.10:
- - obj: change this.cxns from a type obj to a type list

  - use pictures and w/e

  - take picture of the board with all the connecting lines?